Himalayan Sheepdog

-The Himalayan Sheepdog, (भोटे कुकुर) known locally by various names including the bhotia, bhote kukur, bangara and sometimes called the Himalayan mastiff, is a breed of livestock guardian dog from the Himalayas of Nepal.
+The Himalayan Sheepdog, known locally by various names including the Bhote Kukur, Bhotia, Gaddi Kutta or Bangara, and sometimes called the Himalayan Mastiff, is a breed of livestock guardian dog from the Himalayas, covering Nepal and India.
+The Himalayan Sheepdog is found in the Himalayan foothills from eastern Nepal to Kashmir.
+The breed is primarily used as a livestock guardian dog, protecting flocks of yak and sheep from various predators, and as a property guardian dog; unusually for a livestock guardian, the breed is also used to assist with herding.
+The Himalayan Sheepdog is also used to assist in hunting.

 History

-Tracing back to ancient times, Himalayan sheepdogs were guardians and companion for shepherds as well as Nepalese monasteries.
+Tracing back to ancient times, Himalayan Sheepdogs were guardians and companion for shepherds as well as Nepalese monasteries.
 Due to the decline in nomadic lifestyles, the population has also been in decline, though there are still dedicated breeders and enthusiasts working to preserve and promote the breed.
 The breed is recognized by International Kennel Club under the name bhote kukur.